Freelancers already know the benefits of remote work.

 When I compared the places we could afford to rent in KC vs. CO, we got more for our money in Colorado by far.
 Food cost less, depending on what you buy.
-We also saved in nearly everything else, from rent to car insurance rates, and remote workers don't need to worry about finding in-house jobs before a big move.
+We also saved on nearly everything, from rent to car insurance rates, and remote workers don't need to worry about finding in-house jobs before a big move.

 Top reasons for freelancers to relocate to a new state include:

-- Cost of Living - With most office jobs located in cities and the top cities like New York City and San Francisco costing insanely high prices to live in, freelance work allows you to make the same wages while paying lower rent and food costs.
+- Cost of Living - Office jobs are typically in cities, and the top options - like New York City and San Francisco - cost insanely high prices.
+Freelance work allows you to make the same wages as top areas while paying lower rent and food costs.

 - Flexible Schedule - Allows you to take time off to move across states or work while you're not lugging boxes around (as long as you connect the internet first).

-- Opportunity - The availability to choose where you live means you can find the best schools for your kids or head to a location where you enjoy the weather year-round, adjusting to a place where you can live a happier lifestyle.
+- Opportunity - Choosing where you live means you can find the best schools for your kids or head to a location where you enjoy the weather year-round.

 - Travel - As long as it has internet connectivity, you can go anywhere.
 Why not go somewhere you can live comfortably on less than $50,000 per year?

-Top 13 Unexpected Best Places for Freelancers to Live You (Probably) Never Considered
+Top 13 Unexpected Places for Freelancers to Live You (Probably) Never Considered

-With numerous affordable places in the U.S. that are perfect for freelancers, here are the 13 unexpected best places for freelancers to live.
-Move to any of these towns for a better quality of life that only remote workers can fully take advantage of.
+With numerous affordable places in the U.S. that are perfect for freelancers, here are the 13 unexpected places for freelancers to live.
+Freelancers who move to any of these towns receive a better quality of life than most residents.